sahilhindwani/python/README.md

   AIM:
     This script aims at searching a given query on the internet through the terminal with the help of bing API.

-  NOTE:

     Generate your own API and edit the code where it is commented "add your key here".
-To generate your own API key go to [Azure website]('http://datamarket.azure.com/dataset/bing/search') and signup for your free trial, get the key and insert it into the code and you can use your searching through terminal code.
+To generate your own

+    API key go to [Azure website]('http://datamarket.azure.com/dataset/bing/search') and signup for

+    your free trial, get the key and insert it into the code and you can use your searching through terminal code.

   USE: